Google’s “From Sources Across The Web” Search Feature – A Knowledge Graph and Carousel Frankenstein That’s Hard To Ignore

 • If you have content that fits a carousel, but it’s not ranking, objectively review your own content to understand why that is.
 Is it comprehensive enough?
 Does is directly target what users are looking for regarding the topic?
 And boost your content to make sure it’s the best it can be.

 • Think macro, not just micro.
 Objectively analyze your site quality overall.
 Does Google view your site as having high quality and relevant content for users?
-We don’t know if there a site quality threshold for being added to the “Found on the web” carousels (like there is for Top Stories, Featured Snippets, etc.) but it sure would make sense.
+We don’t know if there a site quality threshold for being added to the “From sources across the web” carousels (like there is for Top Stories, Featured Snippets, etc.) but it sure would make sense.
 If there is, then just focusing on specific pieces of content might not move the needle.
 You might have to improve quality at the site-level over time.

 GG